Before coming home from hospital there are things you should know.

 Caring for your incision

-It’s important to keep your bandage over your incision clean and dry with the dressing intact for about 1 week.
+It’s important to keep the bandage over your incision clean, dry and intact for about 1 week.
 There may be some discharge from the incision but if the discharge increases or smells unpleasant, contact your surgeon.
-Discuss wound care with your surgeon as their advice may differ.
+Discuss wound care with your surgeon.

 Sleeping

 You may find it more comfortable sleeping on a firm mattress temporarily.
-You can achieve this by placing a thin wooden board(s) under your mattress.
+You can achieve this by placing a thin wooden board, or board(s), under your mattress.

 Constipation